chenneal/postsi/README.md

 ## Introduction
-We implemented the PostSI schedulers in both Single-machine with Shared-Everything(SE) architectures and MPP platform with Shared-Nothing(SN) architectures, and for comparison purpose, we implemented two conventional SI schedulers for the SE and SN architectures respectively.
-To run the code, Linux operating system and GCC compiler are needed.
-You can view our code in [GitHub](https://github.com/jlumqz/postsi.git)
+We implemented two PostSI schedulers, one for a single server with an Shared-Everything (SE) architecture, one for MPP platforms based with an Shared-Nothing(SN) architecture.
+For comparison purpose, we also implemented two conventional SI schedulers for the SE and SN architectures respectively.
+You can view our source code in [GitHub](https://github.com/jlumqz/postsi.git).
+The code works only with the Linux operating system and the GCC compiler.

-## Get the code
+## The Code
-You can get our code from the master branch of our postsi repository.
-Simply use the single command below:
+You can download our code from the master branch of our postsi repository, simply using the command below:
 ```
 git clone https://github.com/jlumqz/postsi.git
 ```

-## Stand-alone Installation
+## Single-Server Installation

-The single-machine version is easy to install, you only need find the right directory and compile the source code.
-You can just use a few command below to complete the installation：
+The single-machine versions are easy to install.
+You can just use the commands below to complete the installation.

-### Conventional Snapshot Isolation
+### The Version of Conventional Snapshot Isolation

-find directory
+#### find the directory
 ```
 cd postsi